dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 **NCBLIT_BRAILLE**, and **NCBLIT_8x1**.
 Braille glyphs ought ideally draw only the raised dots, rather than drawing all eight dots with two different styles.
 It's often best for the emulator to draw these glyphs itself.

+**ncvisual_render** ought be able to create new planes in piles other than the standard pile.
+This ought become a reality soon.

 # SEE ALSO